Akshaya12Kanagala/Task-8/README.md

 ### Step 3 :Login to the VPN App
 Open the installed ProtonVPN client. <br>
-Sign in with the account you created.
+Sign in with the account created.

 ### Step 4 : Connect to a VPN server
 Click `Connect` → it will choose the fastest nearby server automatically. <br>